-Back in September 2000 three local men started a legacy.
+Back in September 2000, three local men started a legacy.
 Malcolm Hodgson, Dr Tim Hughes and Martin Lush were runners themselves and got together to put on a local race to raise funds for the PTA groups of Kirkbymoorside and Gillamoor schools where their children all attended.

-Inevitably the event grew such that it became a more formal affair with a proper course accuracy certificate, UKA licensing, professional medics, chip timing and and traffic management.
-All this leads to added cost in staging an road race.
+Inevitably the event grew such that it became a more formal affair with a proper course accuracy certificate, UKA licensing, professional medics, chip timing and traffic management.
+All this leads to added cost in staging a road race.
 But, at the heart was still a great community event supported by the whole town.

 “I didn’t do the run but my son ran in the 1 mile race, I felt it was a great day for the town and local areas.
 Social Media was excellent this year and certainly kept everyone updated leading up to the event.”